greifentor/jasperreportchecker/README-Java.md

 All options could be used together with a single ```check``` command call and add matching files to a single list of files to respect in the application run.

+**Note:** There is a strange behavior with Windows Powershell: This CLI changes the pattern parameter to a list of matching file names if there are some in the current directory.